Introduction

 Consider an Internet of Things (IoT) device that collects sensor data and needs to communicate with a cloud-based API.
 By using bearer token authorization, the device can securely transmit data to the API without requiring user authentication.
 The API, in turn, can process the data and trigger specific actions based on the received information.

-# Client Credentials Application
+# API Credentials Application

-Client credentials application authorization is a method that focuses on authenticating the client application itself rather than a specific user.
+API credentials application authorization is a method that focuses on authenticating the client application itself rather than a specific user.
 The client application is assigned unique credentials, typically an API key and a secret, which are used to obtain an access token.
 This access token is then included in API requests to authorize the client application's access to protected resources.

 • Use Case 1: Reporting and Analytics Dashboard

 Consider a reporting and analytics dashboard that aggregates data from various services and APIs.
 The dashboard needs to access data from multiple sources to generate comprehensive reports.
-By using client credentials application authorization, the dashboard can obtain access tokens for each API it interacts with, granting it the necessary permissions to retrieve the required data for reporting.
+By using API credentials application authorization, the dashboard can obtain access tokens for each API it interacts with, granting it the necessary permissions to retrieve the required data for reporting.

 • Use Case 2: Automated Data Backup System

 In an automated data backup system, a script runs periodically to back up critical data to a cloud storage service.
-The script uses client credentials application authorization to authenticate itself with the storage API and securely store the data without requiring user intervention.
+The script uses API credentials application authorization to authenticate itself with the storage API and securely store the data without requiring user intervention.

 # Authorization Code Application